danielmast/impossible_escape/README.md

 Instead of heads and tails, let's use 0 and 1.
 For the puzzle, the rows and columns are irrelevant.
 The state can be represented as follows: `1011110100111010`.
 Translating this from binary to decimal gives the integer `48442`.
 Let's say we flip the coin at B3.
 The state now becomes `1011100100111010`, or `47418`.
 This integer is used as the vertex index.
 Two vertices are neighbours when the hamming distance between their (binary) indices is equal to 1.

-In fact, I am not really constructing a graph in the code.
+In fact, I do not really construct a graph in the code.
 Instead, I store all vertices in an array with size `2^n`.
+This saves a lot of references.
 The vertex index allows efficient lookup.

+When the warden hides the key beneath the coin at for example C2, prisoner 1 needs to flip one coin in order to bring the board in a state such that prisoner 2 can tell where the key is hidden.
+A vertex color encodes a cell on the board.
+Each color is represented as an integer between 0 and `n-1`, where A4 corresponds with 0 and D1 corresponds with 15.
+From vertex `48442`, we have to travel to the neighbour with color 10 (C2) and check its index.
+Then, prisoner 1 flips the coin that makes the board match with that index.
+Finally, prisoner 2 looks up the color of the vertex at the state index and finds the key at the location that corresponds with the color.